plumvillage/newsletter/src/en/articles/sr-trang-tam-muoi--no-escape-retreat.md

 As we emptied the house, my whole life was unravelling before me, held in old photos and worn objects, loved and well used.
 Each cupboard, box or tin opened, more treasures were revealed, and then in their turn, let go of.

 Waking on the morning of leaving for Plum Village, I felt a deep sense of closure.
-My parents once more together, their ashes buried in the country village churchyard.
+My parents once more together, their ashes buried in Sheet village churchyard.
 All is well.